Tailscale Serve

 Tailscale-User-Login

-: Filled with the requester’s login name (e.g.alice@example.com
+: Filled with the requester’s login name (for example,alice@example.com

 )Tailscale-User-Name

-: Filled with the requester’s display name (e.g.Alice Architect
+: Filled with the requester’s display name (for example,Alice Architect

 )Tailscale-User-Profile-Pic

-: Filled with the requester’s profile picture URL, if their identity provider provides one (e.g.https://example.com/photo.jpg
+: Filled with the requester’s profile picture URL, if their identity provider provides one (for example,https://example.com/photo.jpg

 )

-The identity headers can be used by your custom backend however desired or hooked up to a number of third-party services that offer auth proxy authentication, such as Grafana.
+You can use the identity headers with a custom backend or third-party services that offer auth proxy authentication, such as Grafana.

 Although headers are only filled for tailnet traffic, this includes traffic from external users who have accepted a share of your device.
 For example, if you share a device with a friend and have it configured with a serve proxy, the identity headers will be filled when your friend visits the Serve URL.